Return to Common Sense

 o Boundaries defined to artificially combine uniform voting constituents.

-o Voting districts do not conform between local and municipal government boundaries.
+o Voting districts do not align with local and municipal government boundaries.

-o Gerrymandering has defined voting districts that are uniform and deliver “automatic” voting results.
+o Gerrymandering has defined voting districts that deliver “automatic” voting results.

 o An unintended consequence of gerrymandering is a suppressed voter turnout since the result is “rigged.”